 5. Current Ratio: Here’s a look at the current assets & liabilities of the Company:

 7. Operating Cash Flows: For me, the most important numbers to see the performance of the Company are the operating cash flows.
-As we call it in India, how much money finally comes in my pocket the end of the day.
+As we call it in India, how much money finally comes in my pocket at the end of the day.
 Let’s have a look at the Operating cash flows for NVIDIA over last 5 years which have grown with a CAGR of 39%:

 8. Free Cash flows: For last 5 years, let us have a look at the Free Cash flows: